mattijn/topojson/README.md

 [Ready for Beta Users!]

 _TopoJSON_ encodes geographic data structures into a shared topology.
 This repository describes the development of a **Python** implementation of this TopoJSON format.
-A TopoJSON topology represents one or more geometries that share sequences of positions called arcs.

 ## Usage